belvoirwriting/vobwg202402/src/posts/word-counts.md

 ---
 _This is something rescued from the old forum and has a couple of dead links in it.
 I think the information is still worth a look though._

 I was trying to get an idea of how many words should be in a novel and found a few articles.
-Cut’n’paste snippets and links are below but the short version is "it depends".
+Copy’n’paste snippets and links are below but the short version is "it depends".

 **Articles on word count:**